Outlawdlaw/Outlawdlaw.github.io/inputFieldSystem.md

 # Input Field System

-This group of scripts ensures that the user types in the correct information as per the type designated to the InputField.
+This script ensures that the user types in the correct information as per the type designated to the InputField.
 It’s not complex, but it’s definitely a necessity for log in and sign up pages within applications.
 This was done for a mobile app with Augmented Reailty functionality, among other things.

 ### Input Field Validation: